Naereen/web-sphinx/self-quantified.en.rst

 Write some scripts to *convert* the data into a common format, or an easily read format, in a local database (JSON ?
 SQLite ?).

-This will most probably need to hand-write one script for every different origin (to parse a webpage or a PDF, to connect to an API, etc).
+This will most probably need to hand-write one script for every different origin (to parse a web-page or a PDF, to connect to an API, etc).
 The scripts should try to be as simple as possible, in Python and GNU Bash.

 Additionally, the scripts should *process* the data, and compute statistics about them.